Hochopepper/SwordToShield/ItemCompendium.md

 for the thrown attack as you would make for the melee attack.

 ### Two-handed
-This weapon requirees both hands to make attacks.
+This weapon requirees both hands to make attacks unless you have a strength score of 22 or higher.

 ### Versatile
 This weapon can be used with one hand, or with two hands.
 The two-handed damage